Community radio: United States

-In the U.S., community radio stations are non-profit, community-based operations licensed by the Federal Communications Commission.
-These stations differ from other public radio outlets in the U.S. by allowing community volunteers to actively participate as broadcasters.
+In the United States, community radio stations are non-profit, community-based operations licensed by the Federal Communications Commission.
+These stations differ from other public radio outlets in the U.S. by allowing community volunteers to actively participate as program hosts.

-In the U.S., community radio stations generally have smaller budgets than National Public Radio (NPR) network outlets, due to the smaller audiences attracted by their diversified programming and in turn, the small number of potential contributors and business supporters.
-Community stations are distinct from NPR stations in that most community-radio programming is locally produced by non-professional disc jockeys and producers, whereas traditional public stations rely on programming from NPR and other outlets (such as PRI).
-However, some community stations, such as KVNF in Colorado, WMNF in Florida, and WDIY in Pennsylvania, carry NPR in addition to their volunteer-based local origination programming.

-Many community stations are licensed as full-power FM stations, while others, particularly those founded after 2005, are licensed under low-power broadcasting rules.
-Many of the former were founded in the 1960s and 1970s when cultural experimentation (such as the New Left) in the U.S. had a significant following, while others were influenced by the philosophy of radio activist Lorenzo Milam.
-Community radio stations are usually overseen by non-profit organizations, which are led boards of directors and often include paid staff for managing business operations and coordinating volunteers.
-Community radio programming involving volunteers is also offered as part of student-run stations at colleges, universities and in some cases, high schools.
+Most community stations are licensed by the Federal Communications Commission (FCC) as full-power FM stations, while others, particularly those founded after 2005, operate under the FCC's low-power broadcasting rules.
+Many of the former were founded in the 1960s and 1970s when cultural experimentation (such as the New Left) in the U.S. had a significant following, including those influenced by the philosophy of radio activist Lorenzo Milam.
+Community radio stations are usually owned by non-profit organizations led by boards of directors and often managed by paid staff who are responsible for business operations and volunteer coordination.
+Community radio programming involving local volunteers also is offered as part of student-run stations at colleges, universities, and in some cases, high schools.

-The National Federation of Community Broadcasters was formed in 1975 as a membership organization for community radio stations.
+The National Federation of Community Broadcasters was formed in 1975 as a membership organization for community stations.
 NFCB publishes handbooks for stations, hosts an annual conference and lobbies on behalf of community radio at the federal level.
 It was criticized in the 1990s for perceptions it advocated homogenization of programming.
 The organization has changed leadership since this period.
 The Grassroots Radio Coalition is a loose network of stations which formed as a reaction against increasing commercialization of public radio and lack of support for volunteer-based stations.

+Community radio stations generally have smaller budgets than National Public Radio (NPR) network outlets, due to the smaller audiences attracted by their diversified programming and in turn, a smaller base of listener and business support.
+Community stations are distinct from NPR stations in that most programming is locally produced by non-professional disc jockeys and producers, whereas traditional public stations rely on national outlets, such as NPR and PRI, for most of their programming.
+However, some community stations, such as KVNF in Colorado, WMNF in Florida, and WDIY in Pennsylvania, carry NPR in addition to their volunteer-based local origination programming.